 - Don’t always draw with your child – Sometimes drawing something with your child can frustrate them.
 Rather try to be interested and supportive but don’t take over what they are doing.

-- Let it be – When your child finishes their piece of art, try not to criticise it or suggest any changes.
+- Let it be – When your child finishes their piece of work, try not to criticise it or suggest any changes.
 Rather help them build their confidence and help them to feel like what they’ve created is enough.

-Art for TWEENS & TEENS
+ART FOR TWEENS & TEENS

 Art encourages children to be inventive, it helps them to use and grow their imaginations, which helps in creating adults who are forward-thinking and who look at problems in new and different ways.